I.

 |

-31. Listen again to part of the lecture.
+31. Listen again to part of the passage.
 Then answer the question.
-What does this example illustrate?
+What does the advisor mean when she says this?

 31